 Under ASC 605, many entities relied on firm guidance and other non-authoritative sources to develop accounting policies for contract modifications.
 The transition to ASC 606 forces entities to review longstanding policies and practices to ensure they are in line with authoritative guidance.
 The Boards are dealing with impracticalities of transition guidance pertaining to contract modifications.
 Some companies find it costly and overly difficult to retrospectively apply this guidance to all their contract modifications because they have numerous decades-long contracts with multiple modifications.
 The FASB and IASB have issued a tentative practical expedient to help transition from ASC 605 to ASC 606.

-- EY, Financial reporting developments: “Revenue from contracts with customers.”
-Revised October 2018.
-Section 3.4 “Contract modifications.”
+- EY, Financial Reporting Developments: “Revenue from contracts with customers.”
+October 2018.
+Section 3.4.

-- FASB & IASB, Staff Paper: “Practical Expedients upon Transition – Contract Modifications and Completed Contracts.”
+- FASB TRG Memo 7A: “Practical Expedients upon Transition – Contract Modifications and Completed Contracts.”
 10 March 2015.